arbron/fvtt-summoner/readme.md

   configured in the summons section" src="images/feature-configuration.webp" width="750">

+The count field can be used to summon more than one actor at a time.
+This is useful for a spell like `"Dancing Lights"` which allows the caster to summon 4 smaller globes with a single casting.

 The name field next to the item will change the name as displayed in the summoning window, but will not change the name of the summoned actor.